STAT545-UBC-hw-2018-19/hw01-YuHsiangLo/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-4-1.png)

--   Draw a scatter plot to see if there is correlation between GDP per capita and life expectancy for 2007 data.
+-   Draw a scatter plot to see if there is correlation between GDP per capita and life expectancy for the 2007 data.

 ``` r
 plot(x = gapminder_2007$gdpPercap, y = gapminder_2007$lifeExp, xlab = 'GDP per capita', ylab = 'Life expectancy')